pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 # 5 - Solutions

 Hum ...
-I think you downloaded them when you git cloned this CTF....
+I think you downloaded some working scripts when you git cloned this CTF....